Save the Date for Pinot, Pigs & Poets:

-Due to the success of Pinot, Pigs & Poets, Completely KIDS has been able to increase the number of children enrolled in the Weekend Food Program, which provides backpacks filled with healthy, child-friendly food to take home every Friday.
-The weekend and after-school food programs fit within the organization’s mission to develop youth and their families through Out-of-School Time and Family Strengthening programs in communities where they live.
-It is the goal of Completely KIDS to nurture Safe, Healthy, Successful and Connected KIDS.
+Pinot, Pigs & Poets is a collaboration with the Nebraska Pork Producers Association.
+Due to its success, Completely KIDS has been able to increase the number of children enrolled in the Weekend Food Program, which provides backpacks filled with healthy, child-friendly food to take home every Friday.
+The weekend and after-school food programs fit within the organization’s mission to educate and empower kids and families to create a safe, healthy, successful and connected community.

 “We are truly grateful to the Pinot, Pigs & Poets committee and all of those who support the event,” said Completely KIDS Executive Director Penny Parker.
 “Our organization serves hundreds of children through the backpack food program—every dollar earned by this event goes to feed a child.”

 For more information about Pinot, Pigs & Poets, visit pinotandpigs.org.
 To find out how you can help Completely KIDS, visit completelykids.org.